JelsB/wuuurms/documentation/development_process/README.md

 > - Routes don't update with *hot reload*.
 You need to restart the application.
 > - `Authenticator` component does not work on Desktop
 > - Specific screens for authentication doens't work with `Authenticator`'s `builder` config

+## Add new table
+Adding a new DDB table to store boardgames.
+1. Manually create new schmema in `amplify/backend/api/hex/schema.graphql`
+   1. Start with public one
+      ```graphql
+      type BoardGame @model {
+         id: ID!
+         name: String!
+         description: String!
+         minimumNumberOfPlayers: Int!
+         maximumNumberOfPlayers: Int
+         minimumDuration: Int!
+         maximumDuration: Int
+         }
+      ```
+   2. Run `amplify push`.
+It will fetch the cloud environment and update resources when needed.
+Iill show which Cfn stacks will be updated.
+Here, it wil update the api stack.
+It will create new resources for our new model.
+   3. Run `amplify codegen models` to create the actual models in `lib/models`.